zebangeth/loopon/README.md

 7. **Notifications**: A notification center to keep users informed about unread likes and comments on their content.

+8. **Photo Uploads**: Users can upload up to 9 photos for each post, and 1 avatar for user profile.

 ## Getting Started

 To set up the twitter Project in your local environment, follow the steps below:

 1. Clone the repository to your local machine.
 2. Install the required dependencies in `requirements.txt`.
-3. Configure the database settings.
+3. Configure the SQL database settings.
 4. Run migrations to create the necessary tables.
+5. Configure the AWS S3 settings or other object storage database.
-5. Start the development server.
+6. Start the development server.

-For more detailed instructions, please refer to the project documentation.